 |

-Licking Memorial Hospital (LMH) Development Council provides Preparing for Baby - A Resource Fair, an exciting opportunity for new parents, expectant mothers, and women who are considering pregnancy to learn more about LMH’s Maternal Child services.
+Licking Memorial Hospital (LMH) Development Council provides Preparing for Baby - A Resource Fair, an exciting opportunity for new or expecting parents, and those who are considering pregnancy to learn more about LMH’s Maternal Child services.

 The Preparing for Baby - A Resource Fair features a variety of vendor displays and information on: